pink-fluffy/slate/source/index.html.md

 # Introduction

 Welcome to the Unicorn API!
-You can use our API to access Unicorn API endpoints, which can get information on the e-commerce store.
+You can use our API to access Unicorn API endpoints at `https://api.shopunicorn.live`, which can get information on the e-commerce store.

 # Response Format